Kixunil/programming_writings/README.md

 The are currently these articles in the repository:

-* [How Rust language secures your code](how_rust_secures_your_code.md) - explains how Rustt can help you avoid many common, annoying bugs, leading to safer and more stable code.
+* [How Rust language secures your code](how_rust_secures_your_code.md) - explains how Rust can help you avoid many common, annoying bugs, leading to safer and more stable code.
 * [Reasons NOT to use excavators](excavators.md) - an analogy, read and see for yourself :)
 * [Packaging is not dead](packaging_is_not_dead.md) - argues that some of the advantages of distribution packaging are still valuable today